czim/laravel-cms-models/documentation/FormFieldDisplayStrategies/RelationPivotOrderable.md

 - `sort_direction` (string: `asc` or `desc`)
     This determines the direction the displayed model references will be sorted in.
 This will only work for table columns directly belonging to the model, or columns on related translation models.
     Other sources are currently not supported, and will not be used for sorting references.
+    Note that this only affects the dropdown results, not the list of connected references (which are sorted by position).

 - `parameters` (array, associative)
     Optional parameters that may be required by the `strategy`.